-Blair Wood (Class of 2010) practices business litigation with the Creekmore Law Firm.
-Their Business Litigation practice entails prosecuting and defending litigation in state and federal trial and appellate courts.
-She is responsible for the defense of coal, gas and coalbed methane litigation across Virginia and into West Virginia on behalf of some of our nation’s top coal and gas producers.
-Ms. Wood has defended coal producers and gas operators in federal and state courts, and through the appellate courts.
+Blair Wood (Class of 2010) practices business litigation with the CowanPerry PC.
+The Business Litigation practice entails prosecuting and defending litigation in state and federal trial and appellate courts.
+Previously she was responsible for the defense of various coal, gas and coalbed methane litigation across Virginia, West Virginia and Tennessee on behalf of some of our nation’s top coal and gas producers.
+Attorney Wood has defended coal producers and gas operators in federal and state courts, and through the appellate courts.
 She also has published writings and presented at CLEs on these subjects as well.

 Troy Nichols (Class of 2004) serves as Corporate Counsel for Alpha Coal Sales Co., LLC, a subsidiary of Alpha Natural Resources, Inc. Alpha is the nation’s largest supplier and exporter of metallurgical coal used in the steel-making process and a major supplier of thermal coal to electric utilities and manufacturing industries across the country.
 Alpha, which is ranked on the 2012 Fortune 500, has more than 200 customers on five continents.
 Before joining Alpha, Troy practiced law at the firm of Wyatt, Tarrant & Combs, LLP in Lexington, Kentucky.
 He served as a Senior Associate and was a member of the firm’s Natural Resources & Environmental Service Team.
 He concentrated his practice in the areas of mineral, energy, environmental, and regulatory law, and commercial litigation.
 His experience also includes corporate transactions, including mergers, acquisitions and financing arrangements, as well as residential, commercial and mineral real property law.